Online Doctor of Education in Education Administration

 Application Timeline

 The admissions committee follows a rolling admissions process, reviewing applications as they are received.
 While admissions may remain open until two weeks before classes begin, some programs may have earlier deadlines.
 The committee aims to provide decisions within two weeks of receiving a completed application.
-A nonrefundable deposit of $350 is required upon admission to secure your place in the program.
-This deposit guarantees your spot in your first semester of courses and will be applied toward your first semester's tuition.

 Step 1